 Blood pressure checks

-Have your blood pressure checked every time you visit your doctor.
-It is important to keep your blood pressure under 130/80.
+Have your blood pressure checked every time you visit your doctor or at least twice a year.
+It's recommended that your blood pressure is under 130/80.
 Blood pressure control is just as important as blood glucose control in reducing the risk of diabetes complications.

 Blood glucose checks

-Keeping your blood glucose levels within the recommended range can help reduce your risk of long-term diabetes complications.
-Speak to your doctor or diabetes educator if you are unsure of your recommended blood glucose levels.
+Keeping your blood glucose levels within the recommended range can help reduce your risk of long-term diabetes-related health problems.
+Speak to your doctor or diabetes educator if you are unsure what your recommended blood glucose levels are.

-The goal for HbA1c for most people with diabetes is no more than 53 mmol/mol or seven per cent.
+The goal for HbA1c for most people with diabetes is no more than 53 mmol/mol or 7%.
 However, recommended ranges can vary depending on the person, for example, with children, frail elderly people, pregnant women, or the type of diabetes and its management.